BEACHES – HONG KONG ISLAND

 GETTING THERE – MTR Island Line to Shau Kei Wan Station exit A3 then from nearby Shau Kei Wan Bus Terminus take number 9 bus* (approx every 15/20 mins) for Shek O. Get off at the junction of Shek O Road with Big Wave Bay Road (at a sharp U-turn) from where it is about 10 minutes walk to Big Wave Bay Village and beach.

-* a small number of services are however diverted via Big Wave Bay (refer to timetable notes)
+* one service a day on Mondays to Saturdays is diverted via Big Wave Bay (refer to timetable);

 To walk between Shek O and Big Wave Bay takes about 30/40 minutes.
 As an alternative visitors can take number 9 bus either to the junction of Shek O Road and Big Wave Bay Road or to Big Wave Bay Village (if bus is diverted via Big Wave Bay Village – see above).
 To benefit from the sectional fare for this journey Octopus Card users need to “swipe” the card on the card reader when leaving the bus as well as when boarding.